Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education

-The Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education (DIICSRTE) was a department of the Australian Government charged with further developing growth in Australian industries and advancements in science and research.
+The Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education was a department of the Australian Government charged with further developing growth in Australian industries and advancements in science and research.

 History

 The department was established on 25 March 2013, taking on functions of the previous Department of Climate Change and Energy Efficiency and the Department of Industry, Innovation, Science, Research and Tertiary Education.

-It was abolished less than six months later on 18 September 2013 by the newly elected Abbott Government.
+It was abolished less than six months later on 18 September 2013 by the newly elected Abbott government.
 Its functions were principally transferred to the Department of Industry; with its environmental functions transferred to the Department of the Environment.

-Discussing the Department's lengthy name in 2014, former Secretary Don Russell told media:
+Discussing the Department's lengthy name and acronym DIICCSRTE in 2014, former Secretary Don Russell told media: